ternaus/spb_bridges/README.md

-# NN for state of the Bridge of the Alexander Nevsky
+# NN for state of the Alexander Nevsky Bridge

 source code that supports post at Habrahabr.tu => https://habrahabr.ru/post/307218/